When do you use what?

 The result?
 Increased blood flow.
 Oxygen and nutrients find their way through our body more quickly.
 And that in turn ensures optimal flexibility and mobility of joints and muscles.

-The other side of the story: cold narrows dilated blood vessels and reduces blood transport.
-This reduces the pain and reduces the swelling faster during the first 72 hours after the injury.
+The other side of the story: Cold constricts dilated blood vessels and reduces blood flow.
+This reduces pain and swelling shrinks faster during the first 72 hours after the injury.

 Heat therapy: do's and don'ts

 Your muscle fibers relax, which reduces muscle tension.
 In other words: you become more flexible again.
-A reduction in synovial fluid reduces resistance in your joint zones.
+Due to a reduction in synovial fluid, the resistance in your joint zones decreases.
 Your pain decreases.
 Enough reasons to try heat therapy.
-But only in the following three situations:
+But then only in the following three situations:

-• from 72 hours after sustaining an injury (after the acute phase);
+- from 72 hours after injury (after the acute phase);

-It is better to opt for a different treatment in these cases:
+You would be better off opting for a different treatment in these cases:

-• if you suffer from problematic blood circulation.
+- if you suffer from poor blood circulation.

 Cold therapy: do's and don'ts

-Cold treatment of an injury drastically reduces swelling, reducing pain intensity.
-Cooled muscles and bloodstreams also work wonders for inflammation.
-In this way, pain stimuli in the nerve pathways become anesthetized and cramps and muscle tension decrease.
+Cold treatment of an injury drastically reduces swelling, which reduces the intensity of pain.
+Cooled muscles and blood vessels also do wonders for inflammation.
+Pain signals in the nerve pathways are numbed in this way and cramps and muscle tension are reduced.

 Cold is useful for recently sustained injuries such as:

-• Growing pains : caused by pressure due to differences in the growth rate of muscles and joints;
+- growing pains: caused by pressure due to differences in growth rates of muscles and joints;

-It is best not to use cold therapy in these cases:
+In these cases it is best not to use cold therapy:

 Hot and cold packs: two birds with one stone

-At Révvi we don't make it more difficult than it is!
+At Révvi we don't make things more difficult than they are!

-Warming muscles and other body parts?
-Or just cool your muscles and let them recover?
+Warming up muscles and other body parts?
+Or cooling down your muscles and letting them recover?

-Knowing more?
-Then consult the database on our website .
+Want to know more?
+Please consult the database on our website.

 Leave a comment